Add skills to collect data in Dynamics 365 Connected Spaces Preview

-For a Display effectiveness skill, drag the zone endpoints to resize the polygon and move it where you want it.
+For an Area skill, drag the zone endpoints to resize the polygon and move it where you want it.
 Use the tips on the right side of the page to learn about best practices.

-For a Shopper analytics skill, move and extend the line to align with your store entrance.
-Select Flip Direction to make sure that the blue arrow points in the direction that people walk when entering the store, and the white arrow points in the direction that people walk when exiting the store.
+For an Entries skill, move and extend the line to align with your space entrance.
+Select Flip Direction to make sure that the blue arrow points in the direction that people walk when entering the space, and the white arrow points in the direction that people walk when exiting the space.
 Data analytics won't work correctly if you don't have the blue and white arrows set up correctly.

 If you need to start over at any point when drawing a skill zone, select Reset.
 See also Tips for drawing skill zones.

 When you're done drawing the skill zone, select Next.